Billingham railway station: History

 The station is a modern-style halt on the line and was opened on Monday 7 November 1966 to replace the town's original grander station located further west towards Norton; this closed the previous day and was subsequently demolished in the early 1970s.
 It was located to the west of the junction between the Durham Coast Line and the earlier Port Clarence Branch of the Clarence Railway, adjacent to the level crossing carrying the old route of the A19 across the railway.
-Only the signal box and footbridge survive on the site of the original station.
+The signal box and footbridge were demolished between 2018 and 2023.

 The new Billingham station, built by the Eastern Region of British Rail, was provided with a booking hall, waiting room, parcels office and lavatories.
 These facilities were lost when the station was reduced to unstaffed halt status towards the end of the 1960s.
-The station building of 1966 still stands, and was used as the office of local taxi company Binks Taxis, but is now unoccupied.
+The station building of 1966 was demolished in 2023 to make way for the construction of a new footbridge and lifts.

 The Tees Valley Rail Strategy calls for the re-opening of the original station as 'Old Billingham' as a new additional station on the Durham Coast Line.
 However, the plans have yet to come to fruition.

+Tees Valley Metro

+Starting in 2006, Billingham was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Billingham station would have received improved service to Nunthorpe and Hartlepool, possibly a street-running link to Guisborough and the Headland, as well as new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Billingham.